How your storage works

 Where your files live

-Every screenshot, recording, and voice klip you capture uploads directly to a folder Klipr creates in your Google Drive (default: Klipr Captures).
-Klipr's servers never store the file bytes — only metadata: the Drive file id, file name, size, upload time, and any transcripts or comments tied to the klip.
+Every screenshot, screen recording, voice clip, meeting recording, and uploaded file (including PDFs) you capture uploads directly to a folder Klipr creates in your Google Drive (default: Klipr Captures) or to your S3-compatible bucket.
+Klipr's servers never store the file bytes — only metadata: the Drive file id or S3 key, file name, size, upload time, plus any transcripts, extracted document text, AI descriptions, embeddings, comments, and view events tied to the klip.

 What Klipr can and can't see in your Drive